Uniswap/docs/docs/contracts/liquidity-launchpad/quickstart/exit-bid.md

 ### Partially vs. fully filled bids
 Bids in the auction can have periods where they are partially and fully filled.

-At a high level, a bid is considered "partially filled" whenever the clearing price is equal to the bid's max price.
+At a high level, a bid is considered "partially filled" whenever the clearingPrice is equal to the bid's max price.
 When the clearing price is strictly lower than the bid's max price, the bid is considered "fully filled".
 Once the clearingPrice moves above the bid's max price, the bid is outbid and stops purchasing tokens.

 Let's take a look at the state of the two bids in the auction at this point in time:
 | Checkpoint     | Bid 0 (max price: 1:1e6)          | Bid 1 (max price: 1:2e6) |